joe-sky/jsx-sfc/packages/babel-plugin-jsx-sfc/README.md

 # babel-plugin-jsx-sfc

-Compile and enhance the limitation of `jsx-sfc` runtime code.
+Babel plugin for compile and enhance the limitation of `jsx-sfc` runtime code.

 ## How it works